Home » Recipes » Appetizer Recipes » Pico de Gallo

 3. Toss it all together until well blended.
 Let the mixture stand for 30 minutes or more before serving.

-Serve with tortilla chips or Fritos, or use in place of salsa on tacos, or as a garnish for refried beans.
+Serve with tortilla chips or Fritos for dipping.
+Or use in place of salsa on tacos or as a garnish for refried beans.

 You can alter this recipe for any amount you like and change the proportions as well.
 Like yours really hot?
 Just add more jalapenos or a serrano.
 Don’t like cilantro?
 Okay, leave it out and use basil, oregano, or parsley instead.
 Although I think you’re really missing out if you don’t use the cilantro!